Stephanie Sanzo Shows Off Amazing Fitness Transformation In Before-And-After Photos

-The post has been liked more than 30,000 times, as of this writing and more than 6000 Instagram users have commented on it so far.
+Her new post has been liked more than 30,000 times as of this writing, and more than 6,000 Instagram users have commented on it so far.
 In those comments, several fans called her a fitness inspiration.

 “Love this transformation!
-Such an inspiration to never give up on yourself,” another added.
+Such an inspiration to never give up on yourself,” another supporter added.

 “Your legs improvement is awesome, Steph,” a third Instagram user commented.

-But while several of her fans seemed impressed by her transformation, more than one commenter wrote that they thought she looked great in both photos.
+But while several of her followers seemed impressed by her transformation, more than one commenter wrote that they thought she looked great in both photos.

 View this post on Instagram